somework/p2p-path-finder/docs/guarded-search-example.md

 The `withSearchGuards()` call ensures the traversal halts if either the visited-state or expansion thresholds are exceeded, providing predictable runtime characteristics even on dense graphs.

+## Regression edge cases

+The PHPUnit suite exercises a set of deterministic fixtures that capture the sharpest guard scenarios we have encountered in production.
+They live in `tests/Fixture/PathFinderEdgeCaseFixtures.php` and are consumed by `PathFinderServiceEdgeCaseTest`.
+The fixtures cover:

+- `PathFinderEdgeCaseFixtures::emptyOrderBook()` – asserts that empty books propagate a
+  pristine `GuardLimitStatus` without leaking partial paths.
+- `PathFinderEdgeCaseFixtures::incompatibleBounds()` – models min/max conflicts between hops
+  so the service returns an empty result set with untouched guard metadata.
+- `PathFinderEdgeCaseFixtures::longGuardLimitedChain()` – forces expansion guard breaches and
+  validates both the emitted metadata and the `GuardLimitExceeded` exception pathway.

+They run automatically in CI through data providers, ensuring the regression coverage remains representative as the search heuristics evolve.